-Amanda maintains an active pro bono practice, focusing, in particular, on civil rights and immigration issues.
-She also has taught legal research and writing at the University of Michigan Law School.
+Amanda maintains an active pro bono practice, with a focus on civil rights, immigration, and gun control.
+She has also taught at the University of Michigan Law School.

-Before joining Jones Day, Amanda served as a judicial clerk at all three levels of the federal judiciary, clerking first on the U.S. District Court for the District of Columbia, then on the U.S. Court of Appeals for the D.C.
-Circuit, and finally on the U.S. Supreme Court.
-She also practiced appellate litigation at a leading national law firm.
+Before joining Jones Day, Amanda served as a judicial clerk at all three levels of the federal judiciary, clerking first for Judge James E. Boasberg on the U.S. District Court for the District of Columbia, then for Judge David S. Tatel on the U.S. Court of Appeals for the D.C.
+Circuit, and finally for Justice Elena Kagan on the U.S. Supreme Court.

 - Harvard University (J.D. cum laude 2011; Harvard Law Review; Winning Team, Ames Moot Court Competition); Tulane University (B.A. magna cum laude 2007)